Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Simulations and Results

 where $d_\text{x}$ and $d_\text{y}$ are the distance between elements along the X-axis and Y-axis, respectively, and $M_\text{x}$, $M_\text{y}$ are the number of passive elements along the X-axis and Y-axis, respectively. {The NLoS component $\Tilde{\bm{H}}^\text{NLoS}$ follows the complex-valued Gaussian distribution that $\Tilde{\bm{H}}^\text{NLoS}\sim\mathcal{CN}(0,\bm{I})$.}

-Next, the volume of uploaded task $v_l$ is set randomly and obeys uniform distribution, which means $v_l\sim U(1000,2000)(kb)$.
-The weights of all IoTDs are also obey uniform distribution.
+Next, the data volume of the UHD diagnostic video chunk $v_l$ generated within the buffering window is assumed to follow a uniform distribution, i.e., $v_l \sim U(1000, 2000)$ kb.
+The weights of all cameras are also obey uniform distribution.
 To facilitate analysis, the volumes of all tasks and weights are fixed in the following simulations.
 The other default settings of system-related parameters are summarised as follows: Antenna numbers $M_1\ /\ M_2\ $ = 25\ / \ 9.
 Passive element numbers $N_1\ /\ N_2\ $ = 100\ / \ 100.
-Number of users and IoTDs $K$ and $L$ are all 3.
+Number of users and cameras $K$ and $L$ are all 3.
 Carrier frequency $f_s/f_m$ = 3.5 \ /\ 28 GHz \cite{hfb1}.
 Bandwidths $B_s/B_m$ = $10$\ /\ 80 MHz \cite{hybridfre}.
 Rician factor $\kappa$ = 6 \cite{litianyou2}.
 Transmission power $P_{\text{max}}$ = 10 W. Power spectral density of the noise = -174 dBm \cite{hybridfre}.

 First, we simulate the convergence behavior of our proposed BCD Algorithm averaged over 100 independent channel realizations and the result is shown in Fig. 2 and Fig. 3.
 It’s observed that our proposed BCD algorithm converges monotonically, which is in line with our analysis in Section IV.
 In Fig. 2, the outer loop can decrease quickly in two iterations.
 The sum of weighted latency drops by $90\%$ in the first iteration, which shows that we can obtain most of the latency improvement in the first two iterations and our proposed algorithm has an extremely low complexity.
 What's more, the convergence behaviors show similar trends under different settings of double IRSs phase shift number, i.e. $N_1=N_2=25,\ 64,$ and $100$.
 As the number of elements increases, the latency decreases.
 The reason is obvious that the energy efficiency of the transmission and the channel capacity are enhanced.
 Although the BCD algorithm may require more than 10 outer iterations for full convergence, the latter iterations have little performance improvement, and in a practical scenario, we can set the maximum number of outer iterations to 2.
 In Fig. 3, the inner loop behaviors are investigated.
 From Fig. 3(a), the latency can almost converge in three inner iterations of the first outer iteration.
 And in Fig. 3(b), the latency can obtain little improvement in three inner iterations of the second outer iteration.
 A similar conclusion can be drawn from Fig. 3(c).